Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 46

-Change the right front shock absorber.
-Proceed in the same way as for the left front shock absorber.
+Change the RH front shock absorber.
+Proceed in the same way as for the LH front shock absorber.

-Replace the right front shock absorber on Twingo 2
+Fit the RH front shock absorber on Twingo 2

 Final actions